 The following steps can be followed to plant pitanga:

-- The planting location is outdoors, in full sun or semi-shade.
+- The planting location should be outdoors, in full sun or semi-shade.

 - The soil needs to have good drainage.

-- The way to care for the shrub is to water it every 2 days during the summer and 4 to 5 days during the rest of the year.
+- Care for the shrub by watering it every 2 days during the summer and every 4 to 5 days during the rest of the year.

 - It is advisable to fertilize with phosphorus-rich fertilizers to improve fruit quality.

 - Germination will be effective after approximately one month.
 (Tropical Agronomy, 2010)

 In order to plant the pitanga, a good systematization of the soil and a good supply of organic matter is required with enough time to achieve good weed control.

 Planting should be done on canals that also have a minimum slope to allow good external drainage of the soil.